XiaoguangWang23/FiGraph/README.md

   - Providing a link to this repository (if public).
   - You agree to abide by the terms of [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-  - Indicating if any modifications were made (e.g., “Data were modified from the original.”).
+  - Indicating if any modifications were made (e.g., “Data were modified from the original.”) and what content has been modified.